Nerostevenz/alx-low_level_programming-3/0x01-variables_if_else_while/README.md

-prints all possible combinations of single-digit numbers.
+all possible combinations of two two-digit numbers.